Does Chocolate Cause Acne? What Does Research Say?

 Does The Type Of Chocolate Make A Difference?

 Yes!
 Dark chocolate is richer in nutrients and antioxidants compared to milk or white chocolate.
 Milk chocolate contains milk and sugar, which have been linked to acne (5).
 Moreover, white chocolate does not contain cocoa powder.
 Hence, it does not contain the antioxidants or flavanols that are beneficial for the skin.
-So, it is recommended to consume dark chocolate or cocoa powder for healthy skin.
+So, it is recommended to consume dark chocolate or cocoa powder to reap the benefits of dark chocolate.

 protip_icon Pro Tip